riebl/artery/docs/install.md

 We have tested Artery with OMNeT++ 5.4, GNU GCC 7.3 and Boost 1.65.1 successfully.

+!!! danger
+    OMNeT++ 6.0 (available as Preview 7 at the time of writing) breaks compatibility of models written for 5.x versions.
+    We recommend to stick with a 5.6 release of OMNeT++ when using Artery for now.
+    An upgrade to 6.x will be possible as soon as all dependencies have been ported.

 Vanetza is an integral part of Artery because it provides the ITS-G5 network stack.
 On top of the dependencies listed above, Vanetza requires